machLearnNA/RDN/README.md

 std <- data.frame(std)
 ```

 Calculate the RDN by ranging the coverage span around each training instance.
 This will be done through a default of 65 iterations of increasing the coverage radii, however this can be customized.
-At each iteration test intances are places onto chemical space and whenever they are covered by at least one training neighbour, they will be deemed covered by the AD.
+At each iteration, test instances are placed onto chemical space  and whenever they are covered by at least one training neighbour, they will be deemed covered by the AD.
 The overall predictive accuracy of all covered instances at each iteration is registered (N _covered&correct_ /N _covered_).

 ```
 # Prepare descriptors to be passed into getRDN